 The anecdotal reports, however, like the ones that come from cannabis session tracking apps, are entirely uncontrolled.
 Here are a few of the pitfalls of relying on data from the cannabis sessions tracking apps:

 - App users may report the experience of specific medical conditions, but these are unconfirmed and perhaps even undiagnosed by a healthcare professional.
-So while articles like, “The Effectiveness of Cannabis Flower for Immediate Relief from Symptoms of Depression,” looked at 1,819 people and 5,876 cannabis self-administration sessions for the treatment of depression, their diagnosis is unconfirmed.1)(Li, X., Diviant, J. P., Stith, S. S., Brockelman, F., Keeling, K., Hall, B., & Vigil, J. M. (2020).
+So while articles like, “The Effectiveness of Cannabis Flower for Immediate Relief from Symptoms of Depression,” looked at 1,819 people and 5,876 cannabis self-administration sessions for the treatment of depression, their diagnosis is unconfirmed.(Li, X., Diviant, J. P., Stith, S. S., Brockelman, F., Keeling, K., Hall, B., & Vigil, J. M. (2020).
 The Effectiveness of Cannabis Flower for Immediate Relief from Symptoms of Depression.
-The Yale journal of biology and medicine, 93(2), 251–264.
+The … Continue reading

 - Cannabis products used during tracked sessions are untested and highly variable.
 Still, to this day, cannabis frustrates many researchers because of its variability.
 One plant to the next can have remarkably different compound composition, even if these are the same strain.
 Therefore, most cannabis studies use pharmaceutical preparations, to add a layer of control.
 On self-administered mobile apps, patients report strain names, but there is no testing for cannabinoid profile.
 Even if someone finds Pink Kush useful for chronic pain, who is to say if another pink kush from another region is the same?